Ernyoke/ervin-szilagyi-static-site/src/articles/why-i-am-not-able-to-remove-a-security-group.md

 We can notice a pattern here.
 If we take any AWS-managed resource that needs access to a VPC, we will end up with a similar networking setup with ENI placement and security group assignment to the ENI.
 What is important to know are the following:

 - Security groups are assigned to Network Interfaces.
 In most of the cases, an ENI cannot exist without a security group
-- In most of the cases, ENIs are placed inside our VPC while we provision a resource.
+- In most cases, ENIs are placed inside our VPC while we provision a resource.
 At the time of provisioning, we have to assign a security group to the ENI
 - Usually, we cannot temper with the ENI, meaning we cannot directly de-associate the security group from it.
 We can change the security group if we modify the AWS service which uses the ENI
 - If we want to remove a security group we have to either:
     - Remove the AWS service which is using the ENI to which our security group is assigned;